rubygems/rfcs/text/0003-extended-error-management.md

 This will provide the end user with a quick overview of what broke, expand why it broke, and tell them how to fix it.
 It will also include a file path to the full output in the case that is needed.

-For reference, this is what the plugin did to the above Rmagick error, and what I intend to implement in Bundler:
+For reference, this is what the plugin did to the above RMagick error, and what I intend to implement in Bundler:

 ![A much better error for rmagick](https://user-images.githubusercontent.com/3074765/55492685-9e2bb300-5605-11e9-9e67-bb555cb2537c.png)